jmayheww/infinite-eats/README.md

 ## Project Philosophy

-At Infinite Eats, we understand the challenges of managing stock and inventory, whether it's for a private individual household or within the fast-paced food service industry.
-That's why we've developed a platform that aims to streamline and ease the burden of tracking "fridge" inventory.
-With access to real-time fridge inventory tracking and a robust ordering system, Infinite Eats empowers users to take control of their inventory management like never before.
+At Infinite Eats, we strive to offer a more user-friendly and efficient solution to the challenges of managing household and business inventory.
+Whether you're a busy parent trying to stay on top of your family's grocery needs or a restaurant owner looking to streamline your ordering process, Infinite Eats is here to simplify and ease the burden of inventory tracking.

-Our goal is to provide a seamless and efficient solution that allows users to effortlessly track their inventory, ensuring that they never run out of essential items.
-With our future updates, we're working towards enabling users to customize and automate the restocking and vendor ordering process based on individualized parameters.
+With our real-time fridge inventory tracking and robust ordering system, we empower users to take control of their inventory management like never before.
+Our goal is to provide a seamless and efficient solution that ensures you never run out of essential items.
+We are continuously working on updates to enable customization and automation of the restocking and vendor ordering process based on individualized parameters.

 ## General User Experience

-Infinite Eats provides users with the ability to browse through a range of vendors and their products.
-Users can order their preferred products, update their fridge inventory in real-time, and set up automated or custom orders for restocking their "fridges".
-A secure checkout process is provided via Stripe, ensuring a safe and reliable shopping experience.
+Infinite Eats offers a comprehensive and intuitive user experience.
+Our platform allows users to browse through a wide range of vendors and their products, making it easy to find and order their preferred items.
+The real-time fridge inventory feature enables users to update their inventory in real-time, ensuring accurate tracking of available items.

+To simplify the restocking process, users can set up automated or custom orders based on their unique needs.
+We prioritize security and reliability, which is why we have integrated a secure checkout process powered by Stripe, guaranteeing a safe and trustworthy ordering experience.

 ## Features